ketangupta34/ProjectWhatNext/README.md

 The website is built using simple HTML and CSS along with this javascript is used at various point throughout the website to give it an animated look.

-External Libararies used:
+External Libararies used: Jquery, Gsap, scrollMagic
-  Jquery
-  TweenLite
-  ScrollMagic
-  ScrollReveal
-  GSAP

 #this website is initially not built to be responsive but anyone can contribute by doing the same.